Corneal Abrasion: How to Care for Your Child

 More to Know

 How do kids get a corneal abrasion?
-A corneal abrasion can happen in many ways, including:
+Kids can get a corneal abrasion if:

-• getting tiny pieces of wood, glass, plastic, sand, or other objects stuck under the eyelid
+• Tiny pieces of wood, glass, plastic, sand, or other objects get stuck under the eyelid.

-• when contact lenses aren't used or cleaned properly
+• Contact lenses aren't used or cleaned properly.

 Can corneal abrasions be prevented?
 To help prevent corneal abrasions, kids and teens should: